teone/easy-mocker/README.md

-# MOCK SERVER
+# EASY MOCKER

-This is `NodeJs` webserver intended for development.
-It provide a basic and quick way to define mock response trough a collection of `JSON` responses and a `JSON` file containing endpoint definition.
+This is a `NodeJs` webserver intended for development.
+It provides a basic and quick way to define mock response trough a collection of `JSON` responses and a `JSON` file containing endpoint definition.

 ## Configuration